blaylockbk/Herbie/README.md

 > NOTE: When cfgrib reads a grib file with more than one accumulated precipitation fields, it will not read all the fields.
 I think this is an issue with cfgrib (see [issue here](https://github.com/ecmwf/cfgrib/issues/187)).
 The way around this is to key in on a *single* APCP field.
 See the `searchString` examples above for keying in on a single APCP field.
 <br>

-#### Quick Look at GRIB files in the command line
+### Quickly look at GRIB files in the command line
-There are two tools for looking at grib file contents in the command line.
+There are two tools for looking at GRIB file contents in the command line.
 1. `wgrib2` : can be installed via conda-forge in your environment.
 A product from NOAA.
 2. `grib_ls` : is a dependency of cfgrib and is included when you install cfgrib in your environment.
 A product from ECMWF.